Patent Protection: Everything You Need to Know

 Upon submission, you will receive a patent pending serial number that allows you to check the status of your application.
 Don't expect to hear back right away; most applications take 18-24 months before they go to a reviewer.
 But you can start using "patent pending" on all of your materials.

 If you receive approval for your patent protection, replace "patent pending" on any materials and the product itself with your actual patent number.
 If your application is denied, you can go through the appeal process.

 If you need help with patent protection, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.